basarat/typescript-book/docs/let.md

 }
 console.log(index); // 0
 ```
-In all sincerity we find it better to use `let` whenever possible as it leads to lesser surprises for new and existing multi-lingual developers.
+In all sincerity we find it better to use `let` whenever possible as it leads to fewer surprises for new and existing multi-lingual developers.

 #### Functions create a new scope
 Since we mentioned it, we'd like to demonstrate that functions create a new variable scope in JavaScript.
 Consider the following: